sensorium/Mozzi/index.markdown

 ## Compatibiliy issues

 * In most setups, Mozzi claims one or two hardware timers.
 This may result in incompatibilities with certain libraries, and / or the ability to use timer-based functions such as `analogWrite()`.
-As the details on this differ a lot between the supported boards, read up on the details - and available workarounds - in the [ardware Section of the API-Documentation](https://sensorium.github.io/Mozzi/doc/html/hardware.html).
+As the details on this differ a lot between the supported boards, read up on the details - and available workarounds - in the [Hardware Section of the API-Documentation](https://sensorium.github.io/Mozzi/doc/html/hardware.html).

 * There is also an example on emulating `analogWrite()` on any digitial pin in *Mozzi>examples>11.Communication>Sinewave_PWM_pins_HIFI*.